 AFL Women's League (AFLW)

-A new national women's Australian football competition, organized by the AFL, began in 2017.
+A national women's Australian football competition, organized by the AFL, began in 2017.
 The first competition was played in February and March which included four teams from Victoria and one each from Western Australia, South Australia, New South Wales and Queensland.
 Since then the league has expanded to include 14 teams.
 An AFLW player combine and draft is held each year.
+See the list of grand final winners.

 For the first season, there were eight teams, four from Victoria, and four from other states.
 The Victorian contingent comprised Carlton, Collingwood, Melbourne and the Western Bulldogs.
 The non-Victorian teams included Fremantle, Adelaide, Brisbane Lions and Greater Western Sydney.